-b.
-Public Notice of Hearings on all other types of development review, including site plan review shall be given not less than 7 days prior to the date of the public hearing and shall include, at a minimum, all the following:

-- i.
-Posting of the date, place, and purpose of the hearing in three or more public places within the municipality in compliance with the notice requirements for special meetings contained in 1 V.S.A. § 312(c)(2); The Z.A. or clerk or Chair of the Planning Commission shall post notices two places within Town.
+- b.
+Public Notice of Hearings on all other types of development review, including site plan review and review of a request for waiver shall be given not less than 7 days prior to the date of the public hearing and shall include, at a minimum, all the following: - c. - i.
+Posting of the date, place, and purpose of the hearing in three or more public places within the municipality in compliance with the notice requirements for special meetings contained in 1 V.S.A. § 312(c)(2); The Z.A shall post notices two places within Town.
 The applicant shall be responsible for posting the property. - ii.
 Written notification to the applicant and to owners of all properties adjoining the property subject to development, without regard to any public right-of-way.
 The notification shall include a description of the proposed project and shall be accompanied by information that clearly informs the recipient where additional information may be obtained and that participation in the local proceeding is a prerequisite to the right to take any subsequent appeal.
-The Z.A. shall be responsible for notifying all adjoining landowners and shall do so by a certificate of mailing or hand delivery.
-Prior to the first hearing, the Z.A. shall demonstrate compliance with this provision by producing a copy of the letter sent, a list of those it was sent to and the certificate of mailing demonstrating that the letters were sent (The Z.A. need only demonstrate that the letter was sent, not that it was received) or signed receipts if the letter was hand-delivered. - 2.
+The Applicant shall be responsible for notifying all adjoining landowners and shall do so by a certificate of mailing or hand delivery.
+Prior to the first hearing, the Applicant shall demonstrate compliance with this provision by producing a copy of the letter sent, a list of those it was sent to and the certificate of mailing demonstrating that the letters were sent (The Applicant. need only demonstrate that the letter was sent, not that it was received) or signed receipts if the letter was hand-delivered. - 2.
 Review Procedures.
-Pursuant to the requirements of 24 V.S.A. § 4461, for development review and § 4468 for appeals, the appropriate municipal panel shall set a date and place for a public hearing of an application or an appeal under this chapter that shall be within 60 days of the filing of a complete application or the notice of appeal with the appropriate municipal panel.
-The appropriate municipal panel shall give public notice of the hearing pursuant to the procedure described in Subsection 1 of this SECTION and shall mail to the applicant, or in the case of appeals, the appellant, a copy of that notice at least 15 days prior to the hearing date.
-Any person or body empowered by SECTION 4465 of the Act to participate as an interested party or to take an appeal with respect to that property at issue may appear and be heard in person or be represented by an agent or attorney at the hearing.
-The appropriate municipal panel may adjourn the hearing from time to time provided, however, that the date and place of the adjourned hearing shall be announced at the hearing.
-All hearings shall be open to the public, and the rules of evidence applicable at these hearings shall be the same as the rules of evidence applicable in contested cases in hearings before administrative agencies as set forth in 3 V.S.A. § 810. - 3.
-Decisions.
-The appropriate municipal panel shall issue a written decision, which shall include findings of fact, any conditions, and provisions for appeal within 45 days after completing the hearing and shall within that period send the applicant or appellant, by certified mail, a copy of the decision.
-Copies of the decision shall also be mailed to every interested person who appeared and was heard at the hearing.
-A copy of the decision shall be filed with the Z.A. and the Town Clerk who shall record the decision as a public record.
-If the appropriate municipal panel fails to make a decision within 45 days, on the 46th day the appropriate municipal panel shall be deemed to have rendered a decision in favor of the applicant or permittee in the case of an appeal.
+Pursuant to the requirements of 24 V.S.A. § 4461 the Development Review Board shall set a date and place for a public hearing of an application or an appeal within 60 days of the filing of a complete application or notice of appeal.
+The Hearing shall be conducted as follows: - a.
+The Development Review Board shall give public notice of the hearing pursuant to the procedure described in Subsection 1 of this section and shall mail to the applicant, or in the case of appeals, the appellant, a copy of that notice at least 15 days prior to the hearing date. - b.
+The applicant or its agent shall attend the hearings. - c.
+Any person or body empowered by Section 24 V.S.A. § 4465 to participate as an interested party or to take an appeal with respect to that property at issue may appear and be heard in person or be represented by an agent or attorney at the hearing.
+The Chair of the DRB shall account for interested parties at the beginning of the hearing. - d.
+The Development Review Board may adjourn the hearing from time to time; provided, however, that the date and place of the adjourned hearing shall be announced at the hearing. - e.
+All hearings shall be open to the public and the rules of evidence applicable at these hearings shall be the same as the rules of evidence applicable in contested cases in hearings before administrative agencies as set forth in 3 V.S.A. §810.